Pete Rose: In popular culture

 In 1985, pop-artist Andy Warhol produced a limited edition screenprint in which Rose was the subject.
-The work was released in an edition of 50, with each work signed and numbered in pencil on lower right.
+The work was released in a signed numbered edition of 50.

 Rose was referenced in the lyrics of the song "Zanzibar" originally released by Billy Joel in 1978 on the 52nd Street album: "Rose, he knows he's such a credit to the game / But the Yankees grab the headlines every time."
 In later live performances instead of singing of Rose being "a credit to the game," Joel jokes that he will "never make the Hall of Fame," although he modified this to "Hall of Popularity" during a concert in Cincinnati.

-In the sport of wakeboarding, there is a trick named "Pete Rose", so named because riders attempting to learn it would "slide like Pete Rose" when crashing.
+In the sport of wakeboarding, a trick is named "Pete Rose" because riders attempting to learn it would "slide like Pete Rose" when crashing.

+In the American television show The Sopranos, Steve Buscemi's character Tony Blundetto refers to himself as Charlie Hustle.
+In the American television show, Better Call Saul, Jimmy McGill is also repeatedly referred to as "Charlie Hustle".

 The song "Cleveland" by Luke Doucet and the White Falcon, on the 2008 Blood's Too Rich album, refers to Rose and his supporters, and a time when Doucet and Rose shared an elevator.

-In the popular American television show, Better Call Saul, the protagonist is repeatedly referred to as "Charlie Hustle".